RachanKaur/nodeJSMapper/README.md

 Some of you can get this error while referring to the previous documentation.
 error: missing correct permissions.

-The previous documentation is based on cassandra node.js driver.
+Some documentation available is based on cassandra node.js driver.
 As cassandra can be on premises DB in which you have full access to DB and can do anything, but when it comes to cloud there are some restrictions which is known as opinionated control.
 In this way some access is denied which gives a missing correct permissions error.

 Solution:
 Create the keyspace by using Astra UI.